 Welcome to the National Museum of China (NMC).

-Compared to the ancestral temple of Chinese culture, the NMC is the supreme palace of history and art in China displaying China’s excellent traditional culture, revolutionary culture and advanced socialist culture.
+The NMC is the supreme palace of history and art in China displaying China’s excellent traditional culture, revolutionary culture and advanced socialist culture.
 It houses more than 1.4 million objects as the embodiment and witness of China’s 5,000-year brilliant civilization.
 It is also the place where a new era begins of socialism with Chinese characteristics: on 29 November 2012, led by General Secretary Xi Jinping, all members of the Standing Committee of the 18th CPC Central Committee Political Bureau visited the NMC’s permanent exhibition The Road of Rejuvenation.
 During that visit, Xi Jinping called for realizing the Chinese Dream of the great rejuvenation of the Chinese nation.

 The history of the NMC can be traced back to 1912 when the Preparatory Office of the National Museum of History was founded.
 After the development of more than 100 years, the NMC has achieved profound historical and cultural significance, and has become an important platform for collecting, protecting and displaying cultural heritage, public education, research as well as international cultural exchanges.
 The NMC was formally established in 2003 after the merging of the National Museum of Chinese History and the National Museum of Chinese Revolution.
 With 48 galleries occupying a floor area of nearly 200,000 square metres, the NMC is the largest single-building museum in the world.
 As home to three permanent exhibitions - Ancient China, The Road of Rejuvenation, and The Road of Rejuvenation: New Era - and a dozen of thematic exhibitions on bronzes, Buddhist sculpture, coins, porcelain, stone carvings, revolutionary objects, and modern and contemporary works of fine art, the NMC is a comprehensive museum that gives all-round display of China’s excellent traditional culture, revolutionary culture and advanced socialist culture.
 It also presents more than 50 high-level international and temporary exhibitions throughout the year, attracting nearly 10 million domestic and international visitors annually.
 The NMC has thus become one of the most visited museums in the world.